ROCm/MIVisionX/README.md

   * executables will be placed in `bin` folder
   * libraries will be placed in `lib` folder
   * the installer will copy all executables into `/opt/rocm/mivisionx/bin` and libraries into `/opt/rocm/mivisionx/lib`
-  * the installer also copies all the OpenVX and module header files into `/opt/rocm/mivisionx/include` folder
+  * the installer also copies all the OpenVX and OpenVX module header files into `/opt/rocm/mivisionx/include` folder
 * add the installed library path to LD_LIBRARY_PATH environment variable (default `/opt/rocm/mivisionx/lib`)
 * add the installed executable path to PATH environment variable (default `/opt/rocm/mivisionx/bin`)